korningf/cso-git/README.md

 Tools that are fundamental for build development, systems integration, and automation.

-Aegis-Git empowers Cloud-Ops and Dev-Ops from a bare minimum Windows desktop.
+Aegis-Git empowers Cloud-Ops and Dev-Ops automation from a bare minimum Windows desktop.

-# Specification
+# Mission

+Different institutions or individuals vary widely in their desktop security practices.

+Some may allow a full Cygwin POSIX dstribution, others MSsys, yet others merely GitBash.

-We want a minim windows desktop POSIX environment for automation and integration.
+We want a minimum POSIX environment for automation and integration on Windows Desktops.

+.

+For Automation we need to authenticate, pull code from a repo, and run secure commands.

-This is to be an atomic, baremetal base box, a building block for all our systems.
+We start with GitBash as baremetal base box, an atomic building block for other systems.

 It should have, at minimum